juanplldev/HomeServer/README.md

 1. Navigate to `/api/src/routes/register.js` and **delete** the `isAdmin` middleware.
 2. Go to `/api/src/controllers/userController.js` and set `isAdmin: true` at line 76.
+3. Go to `client/web/src/contexts/AdminRoute.jsx` and **delete** the verification.
+4. Now, you can navigate to `/register` on the web.

+> 💡Remember revert the changes maded.

 > [!NOTE]
 > When creating a user, you must provide a `filesPath`.